PandaSekh/domestika-downloader-V3/README.md

 5. **Common issues:**
    - **Subtitle language not available**: Some videos may not have subtitles in your selected language
-   - **File naming mismatch**: N_m3u8DL-RE may save subtitles with different naming patterns
+   - **yt-dlp embedding issues**: If subtitles aren't embedded, the tool will attempt fallback embedding using ffmpeg
-   - **ffmpeg errors**: Check that your ffmpeg version supports subtitle embedding
+   - **ffmpeg errors**: Check that your ffmpeg version supports subtitle embedding (only needed for fallback)

 ### Authentication Issues